la-ots/pelican/docs/form-controls/switches.md

 - Please read [Label Guidance](/form-controls/labels-guidance) first.
 - Use this when users can toggle a feature on or off.
-- Users epxect Switches to take immediate effect.
+- Users expect Switches to take immediate effect.
 - Switches are custom-styled [Checkboxes](/forms/checkboxes).

 ## Usage